blueset/fireghoti/docs/install.md

 If you want to use the pre-built container image, please refer to [`install-container.md`](./install-container.md).

+If you do not prepare your environment as document, be sure to meet the minimum dependencies given at the bottom of the page.

 Make sure that you can use the `sudo` command before proceeding.

 ## 1. Install dependencies